 Is keloid removal necessary?

 The decision about when to treat a keloid depends on the symptoms associated with its development and its anatomical location.
 A chronically itchy and irritated keloid can be quite distracting.
 Keloids in cosmetically sensitive areas that cause disfigurement or embarrassment are obvious candidates for treatment.
 It is unclear whether early treatment is important.
 What is clear is that larger keloids are more difficult to treat.

 What are the treatments for keloids?

-The methods now available to treat keloids are:
+The methods now available to treat keloids are as follows:

 - Cortisone injections (intralesional steroids): These are safe and not very painful.
-Injections are usually given once every 4 to 8 weeks into the keloids) and usually help flatten keloids; however, steroid injections can also make the flattened keloid redder by stimulating the formation of more superficial blood vessels.
+Injections are usually given once every four to eight weeks into the keloids) and usually help flatten keloids; however, steroid injections can also make the flattened keloid redder by stimulating the formation of more superficial blood vessels.
 (These can be treated using a laser; see below.)
 The keloid may look better after treatment than it looked to start with, but even the best results leave a mark that looks and feels quite different from the surrounding skin.

 - Surgery: This is risky, because cutting a keloid can trigger the formation of a similar or even larger keloid.
 Some surgeons achieve success by injecting steroids or applying pressure dressings to the wound site for months after cutting away the keloid.
 Radiation after surgical excision has also been used.

 - Laser: The pulsed-dye laser can be effective at flattening keloids and making them look less red.
 Treatment is safe and not very painful, but several treatment sessions may be needed.
 These may be costly, since such treatments are not generally covered by insurance plans.

 - Silicone sheets: This involves wearing a sheet of silicone gel on the affected area continuously for months, which is hard to sustain.
 Results are variable.
 Some doctors claim similar success with compression dressings made from materials other than silicone.